LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Figure \ref{Sensor_evaluation_setup_for_linearity_measurements.png} contains this updated measurement setup with the added components.
 To control the linear axis an additional motion controller of the type *SKR-Pico* placed outside the temperature chamber is required, which can be controlled via a network interface.

-In addition, the (+dr) for both sensors are measured before the measurement run to determine the linearity.
-In this case, this indicates the minimum and maximum linear measuring range for the selected linear Hall sensors.
-A high (+dr) enables a more precise detection of magnetic fields, while a low (+dr) can lead to the sensor detecting magnetic fields outside its detection range [@CSG22].

 ### Measurement Setup